chessmasterhong/impact-atmosphere/README.md

   *Must be a positive integer.*

-  *Currently, "particles" refer to raindrops or snow particles.*
+  *Currently, the term "particles" refer only to raindrops or snow pieces.*

       this.atmosphere.particles.max = 100;    // Maximum of 100 particles will be generated before stopping